Isentropy/brevity/README.md

 ## A language-in-a-language!?
 Why?

-Imagine you want to run a multi-step DeFi workflow that does some DeFi actions (swap, stake, flash loan, etc) according to a program, and reverts if some conditions aren't met.
+Imagine you want to run a multi-step DeFi workflow that does some DeFi actions (swap, liquid stake, flash loan, etc) according to a program, and reverts if some conditions aren't met.
 Let's compare writing this in a custom Solidity smart contract vs running a Brevity script on Brevity Interpreter smart contract:

 ### Run ANY workflow
 If your workflow was reused many times and never changed, a custom Solidity smart contract would be the easy solution.
 But what if the workflow needs code changes?
 This is trivial with Brevity, but tricky with a smart contract that is not general-purpose.
 You'd have to vet and deploy new smart contract code, and reconfigure a proxy if the smart contract held tokens.

 ### Composable GUI
 With Brevity, end users can run ANY DeFi workflow in 1 click in an easy [GUI](https://github.com/Isentropy/brevity-gui).
+Steps can be **composed graphically**, and the GUI generates a Brevity script.
 The GUI doesnt change with the workflow and users can easily see what they're running.
 A custom Solidity smart contract requires a custom GUI.

 ### Guardrails
 Brevity supports a [hook to EVM CALLs](https://github.com/Isentropy/brevity/blob/7c30196bd119d7d91d99469c9ec88dc7dd5a219e/contracts/BrevityInterpreter.sol#L117) that can be used to apply restrictons on which external methods are called.
 So you  can **whitelist** particular DeFi operations.
 In Solidity you'd have to write your own hook to external calls and vet the code to ensure its always used.